Poverty headcount ratio at $6.85 a day (2017 PPP) (% of population)

 Agriculture, forestry, and fishing, value added (% of GDP)

-The population of Guatemala is just below 17 million people, with an almost equal distribution of rural (49%) and urban (51%) populations.
-Just under one third of the population (31.5%) is employed by the agricultural sector, a sector that makes up 10% of the nation’s GDP.
+The population of Guatemala is just above 17 million people, with an almost equal distribution of rural (48%) and urban (52%) populations.
+Just under one third of the population (39%) is employed by the agricultural sector, a sector that makes up 9.4% of the nation’s GDP.

 Nearly 82% of agricultural holdings are in the hands of smallholder farmers, however they only occupy one sixth of Guatemala’s arable land, with most of the land owned by large cash crop farms.
 In Guatemala, the average smallholder farm is 0.6 hectares, from which a large percentage of Guatemala’s small family farms are unable to support themselves financially.
 It is estimated that around 75% of smallholder farmers live below the national poverty line.
 The average smallholder farmer has to supplement 40% of their income with off-farm employment.
 In addition, agriculture in Guatemala is male-dominated with the vast majority (85%) of the small family farms headed by men.

 The top produced crops in Guatemala are sugar cane, bananas, palm oil fruit, maize and melons.
-Guatemala’s top export commodities in terms of quantity are bananas, raw sugar, refined sugar, palm oil and molasses.
+Guatemala’s top export commodities in terms of quantity are bananas, palm oil, raw sugar, refined sugar and molasses.

 The Government of Guatemala has established independent, legal minimum wages in the agricultural, non-agricultural and garment sectors.
-As 2022, the agricultural minimum wage is set at 3,122.55 Guatemalan Quetzals (357 EUR) per month.
+As of January 2020, the agricultural minimum wage is set at 3,323.60 Guatemalan Quetzals (398 EUR) per month.
 The Ministry of Labour has attempted to monitor compliance with minimum wages, however they often lack the resources to enforce such laws, especially within agricultural and informal sectors, where noncompliance is widespread.
 Many employers in the agricultural sector make minimum wage payments conditional on excessive production quotas.
 In many cases this forces workers to work beyond the maximum hours allowed by law and therefore encourages workers to engage family members, including children, in work tasks.

-The estimated living wage for the central rural areas of Guatemala is 3,374 Guatemalan Quetzals (385 EUR) per month.
-This calculation is based on a family of 5, with 1.53 workers, as of September 2019.
+The estimated living wage for the central rural areas of Guatemala is 3,659 Guatemalan Quetzals (438 EUR) per month.
+This calculation is based on a family of 5, with 1.53 workers, and was updated in 2023.
 The living wage benchmark authored by the Global Living Wage Coalition focuses on agricultural livelihoods, and specifically provides context within the coffee sector, as the rural areas of Guatemala’s Central Departments provide almost half of Guatemala's total coffee production.
 Although Guatemala’s legal minimum wage for agricultural work is similar to the estimated living wage for agricultural workers, it is common for agricultural workers to be paid based on the quantity they harvest, which often results in most workers earning less than the legal minimum wage.

 Project focussing on gender inclusiveness and women’s empowerment to raise incomes and productivity in a Guatemalan coffee cooperative.
 Rainforest Alliance, 2018.